raskask/aivero-challenge/README.md

 # Test the coder
-## Programming test for software and robotics engineer candidates at General Interfaces GmbH
+## Programming test for software and robotics engineer candidates at Aivero AS

 ### Task:
 Write a ROS node that calculates the moving maximum (running maximum) over 1000 samples in (soft) realtime of an incoming stream of Uint64s.